 CBT is well-known for its success in treating various mental health conditions, such as:

-It is sometimes used beside other behavioral therapies, including Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based Cognitive Therapy.
+It is sometimes used alongside other behavioural therapies, including Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based Cognitive Therapy.

 If you or a family member are struggling with an addiction, know that effective treatments are available.
 You do not have to struggle any longer.
 The first step toward freedom from addiction is to admit that you may need some help.
 Then, simply reach out.